Sharren Haskel: Political career

+Likud

 Prior to the 2015 Knesset elections she was placed 31st on the Likud list.
 Although she failed to enter the Knesset when Likud won 30 seats, she became an MK in 2015 as a replacement for Danny Danon following his appointment as Israel's envoy to the United Nations on 14 August 2015.

 Haskel heads the LGBT Knesset caucus, yet in 2016 she voted against the bills purporting to advance gay rights, proposed by Zionist Union and Yesh Atid: recognition of a bereaved widower in same sex couples, a bill banning conversion therapy attempting to convert gays to heterosexuals, a bill to recognize a same-sex marriage contract and a bill to train health professionals to deal with gender and sexual inclination issues.

 On 15 December 2019, Haskel endorsed Gideon Sa'ar in the primary for Likud party leadership.

+New Hope

 On 23 December 2020 she announced that she would join Sa'ar's new party, New Hope.
 She was placed fifth on the New Hope list for the March 2021 elections and was again elected to the Knesset as New Hope won six seats.

 In the elections to the twenty-fifth Knesset, she was placed 11th in the National Unity list.
 The list received 12 mandates and Haskel was thus sworn into the Knesset for the fifth time.

-In 2024, Haskel was sworn in as the Deputy Minister of Foreign Affairs for the State of Israel.
+In November 2024, Haskel was expected to be sworn in as the Deputy Minister of Foreign Affairs, after Sa'ar signed an agreement with Prime Minister Benjamin Netanyahu to enter the government.

-A classical liberal, Haskel is a spirited supporter of free markets and civil liberties.
+A classical liberal, Haskel is a supporter of free markets and civil liberties.
 She was the legislature's primary proponent of cannabis legalization.

-She opposed Sa'ar's 2025 move to rejoin Likud and has indicated that she will not do so.
+She opposed Sa'ar's 2025 move to rejoin Likud and has indicated that she will not do so, claiming that this move has left security hawks and economic conservatives "politically homeless".
+Haskel undertook an 80-km march in December 2025 from Kfar Saba to Jerusalem to protest a bill on Haredi conscription that is under consideration by the Knesset's Foreign Affairs and Defense Committee.

+On 14 July 2026, Haskel resigned as the deputy foreign minister over the passage of a bill that stopped the arrest of Haredi conscription evaders, saying that she can no longer support the government's policies on Haredi conscription.

+Israel First

+The next day, Haskel announced the formation of a new party called Israel First (ישראל תחילה), which supports nationalist security policies and liberal economic policies.
+The party platform outlined five policy areas, namely national security, free economy, education, civil liberty, and Zionist unity in government.

+In August 2026, opinion polling placed Israel First below the electoral threshold, with one poll giving the party 0.6% of vote share.
+As a result, the party has allied with Ale Yarok, a pro-marijuana legalization party, ahead of the election in an effort to pass the threshold.